Design of infrared microspectrometers based on phase-modulated axilenses: Introduction

+In this paper, we propose an alternative microlens design approach based on the phase modulation of compact axilenses that can be monolithically integrated atop the substrate of IR-FPAs.
+These devices efficiently combine the focusing behavior of an axilens \cite{davidson1991holographic} with the spatial dispersion behavior of a grating structure.
+In our work, we discretize the phase profile of the resulting devices in order to create novel 4-level diffractive optical elements (DOEs) that are compatible with top-down photolithography.
+Notably, the proposed structures are polarization insensitive and can be readily designed for applications to any desired spectral range.
+Consequently, the proposed concepts enable the engineering of compact, on-chip diffractive focusing devices for a number of applications to photodetection, on-chip spectroscopy, and imaging.
 In what follows, we study the wave diffraction problem in a nmber of realizations of different 4-level modulated axilenses using the rigorous Rayleigh-Sommerfeld (RS) first integral formulation \cite{goodman2005introduction}.
 First, we demonstrate that axilenses are capable of focusing radiation of different wavelengths on the same plane.
 The existence of an achromatic plane enables angular dispersion effects and wavelength selective beam steering across the focal plane when additional transverse phase modulation are added.
 In order to prove this point, we consider one-dimensional (1D) and two-dimensional (2D) periodic as well as chirp phase modulations within a 4-level mask geometry with a maximum diameter $D=100{\mu}m$, which is a size comparable with typical metalens approaches \cite{arbabi2015subwavelength,chen2018broadband}.
 Thirdly, we show that engineered phase-modulated axilenses can tightly focus radiation of multiple wavelengths on the same plane at different predefined locations, enabling compact spectrometer for LWIR and MWIR.